XFrames

-Differences from HTML Frames
+Differences from HTML frames

-Traditional HTML frames that were introduced with HTML 4.0 were useful for their ability to combine several distinct Web pages into a single webpage view.
-However, several problems arose from the implementation and as such, frames have been removed from the W3C XHTML 1.1 standard.
-XFrames will likely address some of the following problems existent in HTML frames:
+Traditional HTML frames, introduced with HTML 4.0, were useful for their ability to combine several distinct web pages into a single view.
+However, several problems arose from the implementation and as such, frames were removed from the W3C XHTML 1.1 standard.
+XFrames was supposed to address some of the following problems existent in HTML frames: